-You don’t grow muscles in the gym.
-You grow muscles during the recovery process outside of the gym.
+Remember, you don’t grow muscles in the gym, you grow muscles during the recovery process outside of the gym.

-Avoid these 10 things that ruin your sleep to ensure you’re taking full advantage of your sleep gains!
+Avoid these 10 common things that ruin your sleep, to ensure you’re taking full advantage of your sleep gains.

 I love you guys and keep Living Lean.